DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Describes properties passed to the table cell template when it is being rendered.

-A value with the [TableCellArgs](#table-cell-args) shape extended by the following fields:
+A value with the [TableCellProps](#tablecellprops) shape extended by the following fields:

 Field | Type | Description
 ------|------|------------